-4.3 Modelling
+4.3 E-commerce constructs

-In this section, we explain how we use DAML+OIL to describe the various descriptions that are used in the ecommerce lifecycle.
-While other more general efforts like [24] already use DAML+OIL in their service descriptions, we show here how DAML+OIL is suitable for e-commerce, and especially automated negotiation.
+In this section, we explain how we use DAML+OIL to describe the various descriptions that are used in the e-commerce lifecycle.
+While other more general efforts like DAML-S [24] already use DAML+OIL in their service descriptions, we show here how DAML+OIL is suitable for e-commerce, and especially automated negotiation1.